 21st Century Creativity & Innovation for the Food Industry

-5-Day Design Thinking Bootcamp – Hacking Food Waste, January 2021
+5-Day Design Thinking Bootcamp – Hacking Food Waste

-Full-time students in the Haute Cuisine Chef Program engaged in a 5-day Design Thinking Bootcamp.
-Their Design Challenge for the week was to reduce food waste within the food industry.
-The 30-hour intensive was co-designed and delivered by me and Creativity & Innovation colleague, Andreu Gual.
+Full-time students in the Haute Cuisine Chef Program engage in a 5-day Design Thinking Bootcamp.
+Their Design Challenge for the week is to reduce food waste within the food industry.
+The 30-hour intensive was co-designed and delivered by me and my Creativity & Innovation colleague, Andreu Gual.

-Over the course of the week students worked in teams to practice collaboration.
-Each team approached the design challenge using the Design Thinking process and its principles to identify and solve problems for food waste.
-As international collaborators students found common food waste problems around the production, distribution, and use of seasonal and non-seasonal products.
+Over the course of the week, students worked in teams to practice collaboration.
+Each team approaches the design challenge using the Design Thinking process and its principles to identify and solve problems for food waste.
+As international collaborators students find common food waste problems around the production, distribution, and use of seasonal and non-seasonal products.

-On the final day each team presented their work in progress ideas to a larger audience.
-Ideas included:
+On the final day, each team presents their work in progress ideas to a larger audience.
+Ideas have included:

 - An online Food Preservation Dictionary